Tarski neuromorphic chip render

 0 water

-Tarski draws 30 microwatts.
+Tarski's analogue core uses 7.4 microjoules per inference — three orders of magnitude below the digital overhead on the same task.
 No heat.
 No cooling.
-No water.
-Neuromorphic inference at the edge eliminates the data centre from the equation entirely.
+No water. neuromorphic inference at the edge eliminates the data centre from the equation entirely.

 Energy per device